Langmeier Backup FAQ

 FAT32 or NTFS?
 Which format is better for backups?

-How to back up the hard disk correctly and not forget anything
+How to correctly back up the hard disk and not miss anything

 Post a comment here...